FRINXio/FRINX-machine/README.md

 * 16GB and 4 CPU
 * [Docker](https://www.docker.com/)
 * [Docker Compose](https://github.com/docker/compose)
+* License for FRINX Uniconf (you can find a trial license in the "Installation Guide" section below)
 * [Manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/)
-* License for FRINX ODL (you can find a trial license in the "Installation Guide" section below)

 ### Tested on
 * Ubuntu 16.04 / 18.04 /